4DL: a four-valued Dynamic logic and its proof-theory

-Moving forward, the paper presents a dynamic extension of \fhl.
-Section 3 discusses the interpretation of the composition of actions with associated \mbox{$\mathbf{4}$-valued} relations in order to obtain the relations associated with the programs of sequence, choice, iteration and test.
+Moving forward, the paper presents a dynamic extension of \fhl, termed \fdl.
+Section 3 dives into the interpretation of the composition of actions, each associated with a \mbox{$\four$-valued} accessibility relation, in order to obtain the relations associated with the programs of sequence, choice, iteration and test.
 The interpretation of positive relations for each composite program follows traditional steps.
 This does not constitute a surprise given that ``positive'' modal formulas (where negation does not appear directly before the modal operator) are interpreted resorting to the positive accessibility relation.
 Curiously, negative relations for composite programs are thought of in terms of their complement but are otherwise analogous in construction.
-This strategy of resorting to the complement of the negative relation has already been used in the completeness proof of other versions of Hybrid Logic with $\mathbf{4}$-valued relations and non-dual modal operators, such as \cite{jlamppaper}.
+This strategy of resorting to the complement of the negative relation has already been used in the completeness proof of other versions of Hybrid Logic with $\four$-valued relations and non-dual modal operators, such as \cite{jlamppaper}.